chetan100o/POLY-PROOF-Advanced-m1/README.md

-# AbstractArt - ERC721 NFT Contract
+# AnimePiece - ERC721 NFT Contract

 This project provides a simple ERC-721 compliant smart contract to create and manage non-fungible tokens (NFTs) on the Polygon blockchain.
 Users can generate new NFTs, set their metadata (URI), and check the overall supply and balance of NFTs.